DanielTemesgen/danieltemesgen.github.io/_posts/2020-09-06-local-paths-in-python.markdown

 Out[2]: PosixPath('/Users/Daniel/Desktop')
 ```

-Whilst these two approaches are both simple, we are introduced to a simple difference, the [`pathlib`](pathlib) approach returns a
+Whilst these two approaches are both simple, we are introduced to a minor difference, the [`pathlib`](pathlib) approach returns a
 `PosixPath` class due this being run in a Unix-like environment.
 This is a subtle but important distinction, which the
 next example will bring out.